-5 Financial Tips for Freelance Designer – Tip #5
+5 Financial Tips for business owners – Tip #5

 Over the past several weeks, I have outlined some financial tips to assist you and your freelance business.
 Note I am not a certified public accountant (CPA) or an attorney, these tips have help me to stay in business for over 10 years.
 I would recommend you seek professional advice, these are just tips which has help me.